For Domestic Clients

 We represent international clients as their U.S. agent in foreign origin patent and trademark applications filed with the USPTO.
 We also represent international clients in resolving intellectual property disputes in the United States, evaluating infringement risks related to U.S. patent and trademarks, invalidating U.S. patents through reexamination and post-grant proceedings at the USPTO, and submitting third party preissuance submissions of related prior art in third party patent applications, for example.
 The firm has many staff members fluent in foreign languages to assist our international clientele.
 Mark Alleman heads the firm's international practice group.

-- Trilingual (Japanese, Chinese, German) Practice
+- Multilingual fluency (Japanese, Spanish, German)

 The firm has a particularly active practice representing a wide variety of Japanese clients, including automotive manufacturers, motorcycle manufacturers, heavy equipment manufacturers, chemical companies, electronic materials manufacturers, bicycle component manufacturers, electronics companies, scientific instrument manufacturers, and computer gaming companies.
-The firm has several Japanese speaking staff, including Mark Alleman, who lived and worked in Japan for several years as a registered Foreign Lawyer (Gaikokuho Jimu Bengoshi), and travels to Japan frequently, and Shu Muramoto, who speaks native level Japanese, and advanced German and Chinese.
+The firm has several Japanese speaking staff, including Mark Alleman, who lived and worked in Japan for several years as a registered Foreign Lawyer (Gaikokuho Jimu Bengoshi), and travels to Japan frequently, and Shu Muramoto, who speaks native level Japanese, and advanced German and Spanish.
 The firm also has native Japanese speakers among its paralegal staff, to better assist its Japanese clientele.